fabaff/ch.bfh.bti7081.s2013.white/ch.bfh.bti7081.s2013.white/doc/cs01/task05-requirements-review/task05.md

 #Task 05 - Requirements Review

-- Based on the review categories given in script 03.07 on slide 2, conduct a requirements review of the requirements document from Task 4:
+- Based on the review categories a requirements review of the requirements document from Team Red  needs to be done.
- - Team White reviews the document from Team Red

-- Document your results in a short review report table, including recommendations how the requirements document could be improved.
+- Document the results in a short review report table, including recommendations how the requirements document could be improved.

 ##Requirements checking
 * **Comprehensibility**: Is the requirement properly understood?